 Depending on the type of health complication and its severity, not all of this healthcare support will take place in a hospital.
 So, if you were thinking about becoming a Nurse, the places within which you can work are extensive.
 Before you kick off your new career, find out below some of the many interesting places you can work as a Nurse!

-What we need to explore is where do Nurses work in a hospital exactly?
+What we need to explore is where Nurses work in a hospital exactly.
 Which is an array of vital areas that can provide specific support to those with more severe needs.